Book censorship in the United States

-Today, the target of book censorship may be either a print, electronic, or audiobook, or a curriculum that includes such sources.
+Throughout the 20th and early 21st centuries, there have been waves of attempts at widespread book censorship in the US.
+Beginning in the 2020s, the country has seen a dramatic increase of attempted and successful censorship, with a 63% rise in reported cases between 2022 and 2023.
+In recent years, about three-fourths of books subject to censorship in the US are for children and teenagers.
+In the 21st century, targets of censorship may be print, electronic, or audiobooks, or a curriculum that includes such sources.
 Targeted texts may be held by a business such as a bookstore; a library, either a public library or one located in a school or university; or the school or university as a whole.
 The entity requesting censorship may be an organization, private individual, or government official.

-Several professional organizations advocate for the freedom to read, including the American Library Association (ALA), the National Council of Teachers of English (NCTE), and the American Booksellers Association.
+In the debate over book censorship in the United States, "freedom to read" proponents cite traditions and legal precedent building upon the Constitution of the United States, particularly the First, Fourth, and Fourteenth Amendments.
+Over the years, much of the justification for censorship has centered on definitions of obscenity and questions about the perceived moral qualities of various books' content.
+Several professional organizations advocate against book censorship, including the American Library Association (ALA), the National Council of Teachers of English (NCTE), and the American Booksellers Association.
 Organizations that advocate for removing books from access include Moms for Liberty, No Left Turn for Education, and MassResistance.